How to Build Your Own Go-Kart: A DIY, Step-by-Step Guide

 The role of suspension in your vehicle is to make the ride less bumpy during long travels.
 Some go-karts have shocks installed.
 But since you're not driving your vehicle over long distances, you might want to skip the installation of any suspension.

-Eliminating suspension will also save you much money.
+Eliminating suspension will also save you a lot of money.
 If you really want a softer ride, you have the option to put in big tires instead.

-Four Essential Parts That Will Make Your Go-Kart Easy to Manipulate
+Four Essential Parts That Will Make Your Go-Kart Easy to Drive

-- Steering shaft—this begins at the steering wheel and ends at the bottom with pitman arm.
+- Steering shaft: This begins at the steering wheel and ends at the bottom with the pitman arm.

 Most vehicles use large tires at the rear.
 You can find different sizes of wheels that fit the 4.10 x 3.50 from major auto parts suppliers.

 Standard sizes for bearings are 5/8" and ¾".
 Take note that the size 5/8" has axle bolts that fit perfectly on 1-inch tubing.